-- Coordinate efforts between various educational institutions, research bodies, and industry partners to promote the ethical use of AI. - ii.
+- i.
+Coordinate efforts between various educational institutions, research bodies, and industry partners to promote the ethical use of Al. - ii.
 Allocate funding to support Al research, innovation, and implementation in educational institutions. - iii.
 Develop overarching policies and guidelines for Al in education and training for specific institutions, and agencies under the Ministry are developed; - iv.
-Develop the capacity of policymakers, education officers and administrators on Al-related issues in education and training - v.
+Develop capacity of policy makers, education officers and administrators on the Al-related issues in education and training - v.
 Ensure that the development, implementation, and evaluation of Al initiatives in education are aligned with broader educational goals and values; - vi.
-Guide ethical considerations related to AI in education and training, such as privacy, fairness, transparency, and accountability; - vii.
-Ensure that all Al applications in education and training comply with national legal frameworks and ethical standards; and - viii.
+Guide ethical considerations related to Al in education and training, such as privacy, fairness, transparency, and accountability; - vii.
+Ensure that all Al applications in education and training comply with national legal frameworks and ethical standards; - viii.
 Encourage the integration of innovative AI technologies in the education and training sector.